Kansas City Southern Railways Company 1933 Strike Miscellany

 The Kansas City Southern Railway [KCS] is a Class 1 railroad operating in the United

 States and Mexico.
-The KCS was founded in 1887 in Kansas City, Missouri by Arthur E.
+The KCS was founded in 1887 in Kansas City, Missouri by Arthur

-its terminus in Port Arthur, Texas, which was named after Arthur Stilwell.
+Port Arthur, Texas, which was named after Arthur Stilwell.

-KCS and its employees had been operating under series of contracts between the
+KCS and its employees had been operating under series of contracts between the carrier

-Chicago Agreement was a measure designed by President Roosevelt and his
+was a measure designed by President Roosevelt and his administration to help lift

-administration to help lift America out of the Great Depression in which the wage
+America out of the Great Depression in which the wage rates of employees would remain

-rates of employees would remain unchanged, but the railroads could deduct ten
+unchanged, but the railroads could deduct ten percent from each employee's pay check

-percent from each employee's pay check for a period of one year, provided the
+for a period of one year, provided the railroads did all in their power to maintain

-employees.
-This wage reduction was part of a broader trend of wage reductions, in
+or even increase their number of employees.
+This wage reduction was part of a broader

-order to try and kickstart the American economy.
-At the end of this year, a wage
+trend of wage reductions, in order to try and kickstart the American economy.
+At the

-dispute arrose between KCS and its employees.
+end of this year, a wage dispute arrose between KCS and its employees.

 According to the U.S. Bureau of Labor Statistics, "An emergency board to investigate

-the wage dispute between the Kansas City Southern Railway and its engineers,
+the wage dispute between the Kansas City Southern Railway and its engineers, firemen,

-1932, which provided for a 10-percent deduction from the wages of the employees
+for a 10-percent deduction from the wages of the employees during the year beginning

-during the year beginning February 1, 1932.
-On December 31, 1932, the agreement was
+February 1, 1932.
+On December 31, 1932, the agreement was extended to October 31,

-extended to October 31, 1933, on most of the railroads.
-The Kansas City Southern
+1933, on most of the railroads.
+The Kansas City Southern Railway Co. was not a party

-Railway Co. was not a party to the extension agreement, but continued to make the 10
+to the extension agreement, but continued to make the 10 percent deduction under the

-percent deduction under the terms of a mediation agreement entered into February 23,
+terms of a mediation agreement entered into February 23, 1933.
+On April 5, 1933, the

-1933.
-On April 5, 1933, the carrier served notice of cancelation, on May 15, 1933,
+carrier served notice of cancelation, on May 15, 1933, of all contracts covering rates

-of all contracts covering rates of pay, rules, and working conditions.
-On April 6,
+of pay, rules, and working conditions.
+On April 6, 1933, it declared its intention

-1933, it declared its intention of placing in effect on May 16, 1933, new rates of
+of placing in effect on May 16, 1933, new rates of pay, rules, and working conditions.

-on June 6, 1933, the employees voted overwhelmingly to strike.
+Conferences and mediation were unsuccessful, and on June 6, 1933, the employees voted

-emergency board reported its findings, pointing out the employees' belief that
+On July 12, 1933, the emergency board reported its findings, pointing out the employees'

-years of efforts of organized railroad labor and would be and become an opening
+the many years of efforts of organized railroad labor and would be and become an opening

 wedge toward the ultimate breakdown of these conditions upon all the other railroads

 in this country.'
-In deference to the wish of President [Roosevelt] 'for peace
+In deference to the wish of President [Roosevelt] 'for peace between

-effect the proposed new schedule until early in 1934, continuing in the meantime
+new schedule until early in 1934, continuing in the meantime under the existing rates

-under the existing rates of pay, rules, and working conditions" (Handbook of Labor
+of pay, rules, and working conditions" (Handbook of Labor Statistics, 1936 Edition,

-Statistics, 1936 Edition, Issue 616, pp. 22-23).
+Issue 616, pp. 22-23).

 In 1934, the same issues arose between KCS and their employees.
 President Roosevelt

-dispatch Joseph B. Eastman, Federal Coordinator of Transportation, to mediate
+dispatch Joseph B. Eastman, Federal Coordinator of Transportation, to mediate between

-themselves to mediation.
+to mediation.

 Inclusive date range: 1921-1932